 In 1695 King Louis XIV of France bombarded Brussels with artillery causing fires and destroying the Grand Place as well as a third of the houses in what was the most destructive event in the town’s history.
 The city was rebuilt though traces of this destruction are still visible today.
 After the Utrecht peace treaty ending the war between France and Austria of the Spanish succession, Brussels was under Austrian rule, and during the War of Austrian Succession, many of the city’s resources were drained resulting in a period of recession and poverty.
 Under the Enlightenment in the 18th century, however, intellectuals and artists were drawn to the Brussels court and the town’s glamour returned, with the Parc du Bruxelles and Royal Place bearing testament to the period.

 Following the French Revolution, working class people in Brussles revolted rsulting in the war of independence.
 Independence was attained on 21 July 1831, with the formation of the independent Kingdom of Belgium with Brussels as the capital city.
 Leopold I was king and it was a period of growth for the city with the city.
 The River Senne had become a major health hazard and was covered over allowing the construction of buildings and boulevards that characterize the city today.

-Today, Brussels is a very cosmpolitan city, characteristic of many European capitals.
-It has fantastic infrastructure and as a result of the European institutions, such as NATO, it is very easy for an expat to quickly become acclimatised.
-The main languages, French and Flemish, do provide a challenge in many respects and there is no denying that a knowledge of one is a great advantage when moving here.
+Today, Brussels is a very cosmopolitan city, characteristic of many European capitals.
+It has fantastic infrastructure and as a result of the European institutions, such as NATO, it is very easy for an ex-pat to quickly become acclimatized.
+The main languages, French and Flemish, do provide a challenge in many respects and there is no denying that knowledge of one is a great advantage when moving here.
 However, for the most part, it is fairly easy to get on in English, in particular in the European District in the city where English and French dominate.